Music of Sweden: Choral

 Sweden has a long tradition of professional and amateur choir singing.
 A large percentage of the Swedes sing in amateur choirs in various styles.
-The choirs of Sweden are among the best in the world, with the Radio Choir, owned by Sveriges Radio (Swedish public radio) being one of the world's top professional classical choirs.
+The choirs of Sweden are among the best in the world, with the Radio Choir, run by Sveriges Radio (Swedish public radio) being one of the world's top professional classical choirs.
 Lunds Studentsångförening (LSS) and Orphei Drängar (OD) are two world-class male choirs singing both in Swedish and other languages.
 The choir leader Eric Ericson started his career as chief conductor of OD in the 1950s.
+The Adolf Fredrik's Music School, in Stockholm, is commonly considered Sweden's most prestigious music school.

 Modern

 Jazz

-Well-known jazz names include: Alice Babs, who worked with Duke Ellington for many years starting in 1963, Arne Domnerus, who has recorded albums with James Moody, Art Farmer and Clifford Brown, Bengt Hallberg, Bobo Stenson, Esbjörn Svensson Trio, composer and jazz musician Georg Riedel, Georg Wadenius, best-selling jazz musician Jan Johansson, the jazz duo Koop, Lars Gullin, the multi-instrumentalist and composer Magnus Lindgren, singer and actress Monica Zetterlund, Nils Landgren, Putte Wickman, Rolf Ericson, guitar virtuoso Ulf Wakenius, and Åke Hasselgård.
+Well-known jazz names include: Alice Babs, who worked with Duke Ellington for many years starting in 1963, Arne Domnerus, who has recorded albums with James Moody, Art Farmer and Clifford Brown, Bengt Hallberg, Bobo Stenson, Esbjörn Svensson Trio, composer and jazz musician Georg Riedel, Georg Wadenius, best-selling jazz musician Jan Johansson, the jazz duo Koop, Lars Gullin, the multi-instrumentalist and composer Magnus Lindgren, singer and actress Monica Zetterlund, Nils Landgren, Putte Wickman, Rolf Ericson, guitarist Ulf Wakenius, and Åke Hasselgård.
 In addition, American jazz trumpeter Don Cherry was based in Sweden for much of his later life.